·

 1. Challenge Negative Narratives

 Take a moment to think about how you speak to yourself.
 What is your inner narrative like?
 Is it hostile and critical?
-Does it name call and mentally beat you up if you “do something less than perfect?”
+Remember that your inner critic can be loud, but it's not always truthful.

 Having an inner critic increases self doubt and lowers self confidence and self worth.
 When you focus on challenging this, you will become more compassionate and kind to yourself.

-Remember – thoughts are not facts!
+Remember that thoughts are not facts.
 Once you begin to challenge this thinking, you can identify whether the thought is based on fact or misconceptions.
 A great exercise is to find evidence to challenge the thought so that it no longer holds any relevance for you.

 Declutter Your Mind & Environment